How much traction do I need to raise a Seed funding round? What counts as traction? Should I be raising a Seed or Pre-Seed?

-“Defining a ‘Seed’ investment is tough because each venture capital fund has slightly different stage definitions,” says Underscore investor Brian Devaney.
+“Defining a ‘Seed’ investment is tough because each venture capital fund has slightly different stage definitions,” says Brian.
 From Underscore’s perspective, a Pre-Seed round is likely under $1M, while a Seed round could be between $1-4M.

 But what matters more than round labels is that you’re able to raise the capital needed to get you to the next chapter of your startup journey.

 “Instead of round labels, it can be easier to think about flavors of maturity,” says Underscore investor Sooah Cho.

 - Founder with an idea + pitch deck

 - Founder with an idea + pitch deck + MVP

 - Founder with a pitch deck + vision + MVP + customers